zaoyang/30-days-of-web-development/day-17/day-17.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 17 - JavaScript in the DevTools
+# JavaScript in the DevTools

 There is no way I could reasonably teach you all you need to know about JavaScript in a couple of blog posts.
 Instead, I am going to show you some JavaScript code snippets, and show you that they can be executed in the DevTools' Console.